 Of the day’s 28.7 kilometres, 17 of them followed an unwaveringly straight, mundane stretch of dusty gravel track.
 The uninspired view offered a trickle of trees, a soaking of all-too-familiar wheat and a drenching of lifeless dirt (not even the weeds could be bothered growing out there).
 The scenery (or lack of) bordered on cruel.

 The sapping struggle on Day 16 wouldn’t be my most treasured memory of the trail.
-Still, the experience taught me more about dealing with the trivial aspects of everyday life than any other challenge in recent memory.
-Building respect for our day’s dull duties isn’t easy, but we must acknowledge that without these unremarkable labours, one cannot ultimately fulfil their goals.
-Finding a healthy balance between the ‘everyday’ and the ‘extraordinary’ is key.
+Still, the experience taught me more about appreciating the trivial aspects of daily life than any challenge in recent memory.
+Building respect for routine isn’t easy, but we must acknowledge that without our uncelebrated labours, we cannot ultimately fulfil their goals.
+Finding a healthy balance between the ‘everyday’ and the ‘extraordinary’ is essential.

-Yes, we could have cheekily caught a public bus or booked a quickfire taxi to the end of the route; but, our Day 1 aspiration of completing the entire Camino Francés from start to finish could not be achieved without battling this banality.
-Knowing this, the depressing stretch seemed all the more valuable.
+Yes, I could have caught a bus or booked a taxi to the end of the route but, my Day 1 goal of completing the entire Camino Francés from start to finish could not be achieved without battling this banality.
+Knowing this, the lacklustre stretch seemed all the more valuable.

-We skipped through Calzailla de la Cueza (via making pigs of ourselves at the first restaurant we could find) and decided to make our way to the tiny outpost village of Ledigos.
+We skipped through Calzailla de la Cueza (via making pigs of ourselves at the first restaurant we could find), through the subdued countryside and into our day’s final stop in the quaint village of Ledigos.
 Tiptoeing down the horse-manure-lined main street, lingering with an eye-watering bouquet and buzzing with bird-sized flies, we thought we’d made a disastrous mistake to move on.
 Fortunately, our accommodation at Albergue La Morena en Ledigos eased our uncertainty.
 Lush lawns, hot showers, snug bunk beds, hearty meals and a well-equipped kitchen serviced all of our needs.
-The beautifully presented Albrgue served as a reminder not to judge a book by its feces-stained cover — one final life lesson before Day 17’s jaunt to Bercianos Del Real Camino.
+The beautifully presented Albergue served as a reminder not to judge a book by its feces-stained cover — one final life lesson before Day 17’s jaunt to Bercianos Del Real Camino.

 All the details.